 While having a stable job and income are both important factors to lenders, they actually have nothing to do with your credit report or credit score.
 In fact, your income and occupation are not even part of the credit scoring formula.
 While your occupation may be reported to one of the credit reporting agencies when a creditor or lender requests a copy of your credit report—your income is never reported.
 Your credit report only shows your payment history and credit behaviour, not your payment potential.
 Hence why it’s important to always make your payments on time and stay below the 35% credit utilization ratio.

-Key takeaway: It’s good payment habits, not a steady income, that equal a high credit score.
+Key takeaway: Good payment habits, not a steady income, are what equal a high credit score.
 This is something that can be achieved regardless of where you are in your career.

-Key takeaway: Be sure to check with both Equifax and TransUnion so you get the full story when it comes to your credit report and credit score.
+Key takeaway: Be sure to check with both Equifax and TransUnion to ensure you’re getting the same story when it comes to your credit report and credit score.

 #5: When it comes to credit, if you don’t use it, you lose it.

 While becoming and staying debt-free should always be a goal to strive for, it doesn’t necessarily reward you with a gold star where your credit score is concerned.